 The Q-bital Plan

 Q-bital worked with the team at Withybush to develop a plan to meet this need.
-It included the installation of a 190m2 mobile healthcare unit which would increase clinical capacity at the hospital.
+It included the installation of a 190m2 mobile healthcare facility which would increase clinical capacity at the hospital.

 The Q-bital Solution